 - A. In all zoning districts, every building or portion thereof that is occupied by a use requiring the receipt and distribution of materials or merchandise by vehicles shall provide and maintain adequate off-street loading zones. - B. Location: - 1.
-On site loading zones shall only be located in rear yards. - 2.
-Loading zones shall not interfere with the normal movement of pedestrians and vehicles in the public street right-of-ways, internal drives, and off-street parking areas. - 3.
-Loading zones shall be designed for the largest vehicle intended to serve the use, with adequate turning radii, maneuverability, and loading space. - C. Loading Space Requirements: The minimum number of loading zone spaces shall be provided as described below:
+On-site loading zones shall be permitted in the rear yard only.
+In exceptional instances, loading zones may be permitted in an interior side yard, with approval of the Planning Commission, when it can be shown that such location is necessitated by site conditions. - 2.
+Loading zones shall not interfere with the normal movement of pedestrians and vehicles in the public street rights-of-way, internal drives, and off-street parking areas. - 3.
+Loading zones shall be designed for the largest vehicle intended to serve the use, with adequate turning radii, maneuverability, and loading space.

 NUMBER OF LOADING ZONE SPACES REQUIRED

-Use Type Loading Space(s)
+Use Type Size Loading Space(s)

 0 - 24 dwelling units None

 Residential 25 - 74 dwelling units 1

 75 or more dwelling units 2

 less than 20,000 sq ft gross floor area None

 Non-Residential 20,001 - 75,000 sq ft gross floor area 2

-Non-Residential 75,001 - 100,000 sq ft gross floor area 3
+75,001 - 100,000 sq ft gross floor area 3

-101,000 sq ft gross floor are or more 5
+101 000 sq ft gross floor are or more 5